triestpa/Guttenberg-Search/README.md

 ```
 <br>

-[ add code to try it out ]
+Try running the Node server with `npm start`.
+You should see terminal output confirming that the app is listening at port 3000.
+In your browser, try calling the search endpoint.
+For example, this request would search the entire library for passages mentioning "Patrick" - `http://localhost:3000/search?term=patrick`

 ### Input validation

-This endpoint is a bit brittle - we are not doing any checks on the request parameters, so invalid or missing values would result in a server error.
+This endpoint is still brittle - we are not doing any checks on the request parameters, so invalid or missing values would result in a server error.

 We'll add some middleware to the endpoint in order to validate input parameters using Joi and the Koa-Joi-Validate library.